BiswajitRB/demo/README.md

-this is a demo repo
+this is a demo repo for shell scripts in linux